'Living nightmare': Faulty handbrake led to runaway truck death

 She described herself as "one broken heart trying to shield and protect two little broken hearts".

-"I waved Joji goodbye that night just for him to be returned to us in a coffin.
+"I waved Joji goodbye that night just for him to be returned to us in a coffin," Bilo said.

 Infrastructure and roading company Fulton Hogan came before the courts today for the tragic incident, having pleaded guilty to a breach of the Health and Safety Act 2015.